 Working with Joins

 From the Tables screen, you can add, edit, and view the table joins.
 A "join" is used to define a relationship between two tables in a database, thereby allowing the system to access fields in both tables.
-Joins are used throughout Cheetah Digital to give you access to fields beyond just what's in the source table for whatever asset you're creating.
+Joins are used throughout Cheetah Digital by Zeta to give you access to fields beyond just what's in the source table for whatever asset you're creating.
 For example, you can access fields in a joined table when you define a Filter, or create Personalization within a message.

 Note: This feature is not available for Load and Send Tables.